-In Hong Kong, domestic helpers are entitled to only few public holidays, not just like any other employees.
-According to the Employment Ordinance, a helper can enjoy 13 days of statutory holidays, regardless of how long they have been employed.
-This article will show you the statutory holidays in 2023 and related issues towards them.
+In Hong Kong, foreign domestic helpers are entitled to only a few public holidays, not just like any other employees.
+According to the Employment Ordinance, a domestic helper can enjoy 14 days of statutory holidays, regardless of how long they have been employed.
+This article will show you the statutory holidays in 2025 and related issues towards them.

 Date | Day | Holiday Name |